 Regardless of how beautiful and well designed a house is, if the foundations are weak it’s just a matter of time before you start seeing cracks and leaks all over the place.
 And if you ever want to remodel or expand it, you might end up spending time and resources fixing the foundations before any work can be done.

-An astute reader will have already figured out that I’m not really talking about real estate but rather about the similarities between house construction and app development.
+An astute reader will have already figured out that I’m not really talking about real estate development but rather about the similarities between house construction and app development.
 While users get to interact with the frontend of an application, it’s actually the backend that’s doing the heavy lifting.
 That’s why collaborating with the best backend engineers possible is essential.

 Of course, a lot goes into being a good backend developer.
 It’s not enough to have a good handling of a framework, to meet the demands of modern markets a backend aspirant should have at least a good handling of: